jado66/reactive-site-creator/README.md

 ### Import and Use the Website Component

 Open up your favorite code editor to your new website's directory.
-Open up **App.js** In the **src** directory and replace the code the with following:
+Open up **App.js** In the **/src** directory and replace the code the with following:

 ```js
 import Website from "reactive-site-creator/dist/components/Website";